Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Radial Oscillation

-\Major{Fig. \ref{fig:delta_f} illustrates the variation of the so-called large separation, which is defined as the difference between consecutive nodes, i.e., $\Delta f_n = f_{n+1}-f_n$, with $f_n$ calculated for the canonical mass configuration, for two different degrees of anisotropy.
+Fig. \ref{fig:adiabatic_index} displays the behavior of the adiabatic index as a function of density for all the EOSs employed in this analysis.
+The hadronic EOSs, namely SLY4 and BSk21, exhibit a similar trend in their adiabatic index.
+However, for the HQPT EOSs, we observe a distinct pattern: the adiabatic index experiences a sudden increase near densities of $300 \ \mathrm{MeV/fm^3}$, followed by a rapid decline, eventually approaching zero during the hadron-quark phase transition.
+Once the phase transition is completed and the EOS consists solely of quark matter, the adiabatic index continues to steadily decrease with increasing density.
+Fig. \ref{fig:delta_f} illustrates the variation of the so-called large separation, which is defined as the difference between consecutive nodes, i.e., $\Delta f_n = f_{n+1}-f_n$, with $f_n$ calculated for the canonical mass configuration, for two different degrees of anisotropy.
 The large separation is a commonly used quantity in asteroseismology and aids in understanding the physics of the star's interior.
 The behavior of the adiabatic index $\gamma$ in a unified hadronic or HQPT EOS is affected by uneven fluctuations due to the presence of the inner crust.
 This region is characterized by complex structures collectively known as nuclear pasta, which makes the adiabatic index non-monotonic.
 The adiabatic index outside the nuclear pasta is about $\gamma=4/3$, determined by the relativistic electron gas, whereas inside the pasta, $\gamma > 2$.
 For the lowest order mode $(n = 0)$, the role of the crust in radial oscillation is negligible, as it accounts for less than 10\% of the stellar radius and the oscillation nodes are mainly located in the NS core.
 However, for higher-order modes, some of the oscillation nodes lie in the crust, which is equivalent to lower-order modes of NS without a crust.
 In other words, to achieve an identical oscillation mode in a NS with a crust and a NS without a crust, the NS with a crust must have additional nodes in its crust.
 The appearance of a new node in the pasta region results in a peak in $\Delta f$, indicating that the $k^{th}$ peak will have k crustal nodes and (n-k) nodes inside the core, where n is the total number of nodes \cite{galaxies11020060,PhysRevD.107.103039}.
 Moreover, the points between $k^{th}$ and $(k+1)^{th}$ peaks will also have k and (n-k) nodes in the crust and core, respectively.
-Therefore, the presence of the crust significantly modulates the eigen-frequency, which results in a squeezed and uneven frequency difference plot.}
+Therefore, the presence of the crust significantly modulates the eigen-frequency, which results in a squeezed and uneven frequency difference plot.